decred/dcrdocs/docs/getting-started/user-guides/paymetheus.md

 >and 'dcrd' which is the communications program that actually talks to the Decred network.
 This means that you can run dcrd
 >on another computer (such as an always on server) and then use Paymetheus to connect to it remotely.

-We're just going to use a local one here so just press Continue.
+We're going to use a local one that Paymetheus started so just press Continue.

 ---